Employee(s) of the Year

 Sami’s Smile Station allows our residents’ visitors and loved ones to take pictures, capture good times and print the images right then and there as forever keepsakes.
 Whether our visitors or guests take the photo prints with them or leave the smiles with our residents, the prints make memories.

 With your support of Sami’s Smile Station, we can purchase the needed ink and paper to keep these memories alive.
 Please consider a small donation to keep this ability possible.
-To give to Sami’s Smile Station please donate below.
+To give to Sami’s Smile Station see the receptionist.